What Is Dandruff?

 Stress, cold and dry winter weather, and some hair care products may make dandruff worse.

 Dandruff isn't contagious.
-You can't catch it from or give it to another person.
+People can't catch it from or give it to someone else.

 How Is Dandruff Diagnosed?

 Health care providers can diagnose dandruff and seborrheic dermatitis based on symptoms (like an itchy scalp and flakes on the shoulders) and an exam.

 How Is Dandruff Treated?

 In most cases, over-the-counter dandruff shampoo can control dandruff.
 Check the labels for these common "active ingredients":

 - selenium sulfide 1% shampoo (such as Selsun Blue®, or a store brand)